park-junghyoun/park/README.md

 ```
 CellManager/CellManager/bin/Release/net8.0-windows/win-x64/publish/CellManager.exe
 ```

+> 💡 Only the published output is self-contained.
+The build output in `bin/Release/net8.0-windows` (or any Debug build) still expects the .NET runtime to be present and is meant for local development.

 If you need to publish for a different runtime, override the runtime identifier (e.g., `-r win-x86`) and adjust self-contained options as necessary.